nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

        (0.3796140942722559, 0.2643292499706149, 0.848507022485137),
        (0.6565130492672324, 0.38219101540744305, 0.4020354822278023))}

-Note that if you have specified your positions as a NEST Parameter, NEST will convert that to a list with lists, and this is what you will get when calling ``.spatial``.
+Note that if you have specified your positions as a NEST parameter, NEST will convert that to a list with lists, and this is what you will get when calling ``.spatial``.

 Connect spatially distributed nodes